Derlei

-Vanderlei Fernandes Silva (born 14 July 1975), known as Derlei, is a Brazilian former footballer who played as a striker.
+Vanderlei Fernandes Silva (born 14 July 1975), known as Derlei, is a Brazilian former professional footballer who played as a striker.

 He spent most of his 16-year professional career in Portugal (one full decade), having represented all three most important clubs in the country and amassing Primeira Liga totals of 187 matches and 70 goals.
 He also played two seasons with Dynamo Moscow in the Russian Premier League.

 With Porto, Derlei won eight major titles including two leagues, one Champions League and one UEFA Cup.

 Club career

 Early career

-Born in São Bernardo do Campo, São Paulo, Derlei began playing in the lower levels of Brazilian football, but joined Portugal's U.D.
-Leiria in 1999, going on to appear in 92 competitive games for the club.
+Born in São Bernardo do Campo, São Paulo, Derlei began playing in the lower levels of Brazilian football, but joined Portugal's União Leiria in 1999, going on to appear in 92 competitive games for the club.
 In his last season, as they overachieved for a final seventh place in the Primeira Liga led by young manager José Mourinho, he scored 21 goals.